particle-iot/particle-windows-sdk/README.md

 ### Read a variable from a Particle device

-Assuming here that `myDevice` is an active instance of `ParticleDevice` class which represents a device claimed to current user:
+Assuming here that `myDevice` is an active instance of `ParticleDevice` class which represents a device claimed to current user.

 ```cs
 var variableResponse = myDevice.GetVariableAsync("temperature");